Ajstros/pyripherals/paper/paper.md

 For multiple units of the same chip, each chip class has a `create_chips` method which instantiates a specified number of chips, incrementing the endpoint addresses and bit indices according to the GEN_ADDR, GEN_BIT, bit_width, and addr_step parameters above.

-Once created, the user can read in the endpoint definitions file with the `Endpoint.get_chip_endpoints` class method and returns a dictionary of name-Endpoint pairs.
-An example with the “ABC012_WRITE_IN” endpoint from earlier is shown below.
+Once created, the user can read the endpoint definitions file with `Endpoint.get_chip_endpoints` which returns a dictionary of name-Endpoint pairs.
+An example using the “ABC012_WRITE_IN” endpoint from earlier is shown below.

 ```python
 >>> ABC012_eps = Endpoint.get_chip_endpoints(chip_name='ABC012')